 - Nut Tree Meadow (Jubilee Park).
 The second pocket park project an area of wildflower meadow has been seeded.

-- Makers Market (now called ‘The Shed’) is now under construction.
+- Makers Market (now called ‘The Shed’) Completed and open May 2021.

 - Hogmoor Inclosure is the first area of strategic greenspace to be brought under management with the Land Trust in September 2020.